Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: NHD of the NLS equation

-It would be pertinent to explain what exactly is meant by the NHD of integrable systems.
+It would be pertinent to explain what exactly is meant by the Non-Holonomic Deformation of integrable systems.
 Perturbation generally disturbs the integrability of a system.
-However, when we consider NHD of an integrable system, the system gets perturbed with a deforming function in such a way that under suitable differential constraints on the perturbing function, the system maintains its integrability.
-The constraints are furnished in the form of differential relations and they turn out to be equivalent to a non-holonomic constraint.
+However, when we consider NHD of an integrable system, the perturbation is such that under suitable differential constraints on the perturbing function, the system maintains its integrability.
+The constraints are furnished in the form of differential relations which are non-holonomic in nature.

-\paragraph*{}To construct these NHDs, one starts with a Lax pair, keeping the space part $U(\lambda)$ unchanged but modifying the temporal component $V(\lambda)$.
-This implies that the scattering problem remain unchanged, but the time evolution of the spectral data becomes different in the perturbed models.
-In the next section, the explicit effect of this nature will be reflected by the exclusive time-dependence of the parameters when NHD can be identified with QID.
+\paragraph*{}To impose a NHD, one starts with the concerned Lax pair of the system, keeping the space part $U(\lambda)$ unchanged but modifying the temporal component $V(\lambda)$, $\lambda$ being the spectral parameter.
+This implies that the scattering problem remains unchanged, but the time evolution of the spectral data becomes different in the perturbed models.
+To retain integrability the non-holonomic constraints have to be affine in velocities prohibiting explicit velocity dependence after the deformation.
+This insists on the deformation being exclusive to the temporal Lax component as it is not acted upon by a time derivative to yield the dynamical equation \cite{NHD1}.
+The explication of this particular point will be reflected in the next section by the exclusive time-dependence of the parameters when NHD can be identified with QID.
 Corresponding to these deformed systems, it is possible to generate some kind of two-fold integrable hierarchy.
 One method is to keep the perturbed equations the same but increase the order of the differential constraints in a recursive manner, thus generating a new integrable hierarchy for the deformed system.
-Alternatively, the constraint may be kept fixed at its lowest level, but the order of the original equation may be increased in the usual way, thereby leading to new hierarchies of integrable systems. \\
+Alternatively, the constraint itself may be kept fixed at its lowest level, but the order of the original equation may be increased in the usual way, thereby leading to new hierarchies of integrable systems.
+Indeed we will demonstrate in the next sections that one can derive NH NLS equation in two equivalent methods, using Lax pair representation and the bi-Hamiltonian method respectively.

+\paragraph*{}The method of adding extra terms in the Lax pair (in this case, the temporal component of the Lax pair) has been adopted in some earlier cases also \cite{GS,FGGS} wherein some integrable generalizations of the Toda system generated by flat connection forms taking values in higher Z-grading subspaces of a simple Lie algebra was considered.
+However, in case of the non-holonomic deformation, the additional relations generated due to inclusion of extra terms in the temporal Lax component are treated as differential constraints imposed on the deformed systems and not as equations involving new field variables.